Table of Contents

 9. 4D Technology in Aligner Manufacturing

-In the past year, studies found that 4D aligners can successfully correct the position of your teeth.
+In the past year, researchers found that 4D aligners can successfully correct the position of your teeth.
 4D aligners are created using 3D printer technology and shape memory polymers.

 What makes 4D aligners better than regular clear aligners?